Knowit-Objectnet/oko-backend/README.md

 | /statistikk | Weight statistics | src/statistikk/application/api/StatistikkHttpController.kt|
 | /utlysninger | Announcements/Events | src/utlysning/application/api/UtlysningHttpController.kt |
 | /vektregistrering | Weight registrations | src/vektregistrering/application/api/VektregistreringHttpController.kt |

+## How to code
+The reason to program in a functional style is first and foremost to have better control on the flow of exceptions.
+We use object called _Either_ from the [Arrow-library](https://arrow-kt.io/).
+They are relatively easy object, but can be confusing at the beginning.
+_Either_ objects return one of two states, a _Right_ or a _Left_. _Right_ is usually a success, and the return value, while _Left_ is usually an exception.

+The documentation for the [Arrow-library](https://arrow-kt.io/) is not particularly easy to understand, but you should still take a look at the methods used in the code.
+The same methods are most of the time used.

 ## File Structure
 ### Resources